Coming Up You: Release

-Reception
+Critical reception

 AllMusic critic Mike DeGagne called the track the "most melodious tune [on Door to Door]" and went on to say it "was easily one of the Cars most distinct efforts since it doesn't quite carry the same new wave/pop rock structure as the rest of their material yet relinquishes the same type of Cars charm."
 DeGagne continued, "'Coming Up You' is one of [the] bright spots in an otherwise faltering release as fans were still comparing Door to Door to the success of 1984's Heartbeat City album.
 After all of the tracks are heard on Door to Door, 'Coming Up You' easily rises above the rest of the album's lackluster fare, mainly because [Benjamin] Orr seems to sound more enthused and more interested than [Ric] Ocasek does on any of his songs."

 Cash Box said that "Ocasek's patented simplicity works again in clean weave of rhythm, melody and harmony."